-WHY DO SO MANY MARINES JOIN THE ARMY ONCE THEY GET OUT?
+WHY DO MANY MARINES JOIN THE ARMY ONCE THEY GET OUT?

 - Since the Army has well over one million Soldiers, it has a lot more to offer you and a lot more room for those who want to serve in it.
 Marine veterans do not run to the Army because the USMC sucks or because the Army is better, well I guess some do.
 They do it because as you get older you want to settle down, you want to have more opportunity, you want to start a family, you want to be treated differently, you want a change of pace and the Army provides you with these opportunities more so than the USMC does.
 One enlistment in the USMC is usually enough to last you a lifetime and that is all most people need.
 NOTE: People from all branches enlist into other branches for their own reasons and this doesn’t mean that the branch they left is any better or any less of a branch.
 Believe it or not, there are many Army Soldiers who get out of the Army and then go enlist into the USMC for a variety of reasons.
 Now why would they do this if the Army is so much better?
 Do you see my point?

-CAN YOU GO TO BOOT CAMP BETWEEN YOUR JUNIOR AND SENIOR YEAR OF HIGH SCHOOL?
+CAN YOU GO TO BOOT CAMP BETWEEN YOUR JUNIOR AND SENIOR YEAR?

 WHAT HAPPENS TO YOU AFTER BOOT CAMP?

-WHEN SHOULD YOU GET MARRIED AS A MARINE?
+WHEN IS THE BEST TIME TO GET MARRIED AS A MARINE?

 - You should avoid getting married in the USMC until you have served at least one full enlistment.
 Young love and the USMC do not mix.
 The USMC is stressful enough for single Marines, so add in marriage and you are asking for trouble.
 The USMC leads the military in ruined relationships and in divorces, so think twice before you decide to get married.
 If marriage is a must, then get it done as soon as possible.
 A favorite quote of mine: “The sooner you get married in the USMC, then the sooner your divorce will be here.”

-DO MARINES GET PAID MORE THEN THE OTHER BRANCHES?
+DO MARINES GET PAID MORE THAN THE OTHER BRANCHES?